-In December, the New York Times reported on an interesting phenomenon taking place in Chandler, Arizona: Some residents had apparently jumped the gun on the robot apocalypse and began attacking Waymo autonomous vehicles with knives and rocks.
+In December, the New York Times reported on an interesting phenomenon taking place in Chandler, Arizona: Some residents had already kicked off the robot future war and began attacking Waymo autonomous vehicles with knives and rocks.

 One self-driving car victim had its tires slashed, others were hit with flying stones.
 One van encountered a woman screaming at it, “telling it to get out of her suburban neighborhood.”
 Still others have faced angry humans attempting to run them off the road.

-According to the NYT, 21 attacks have been reported since Waymo, originally a Google project, began testing their vehicles in Chandler in 2017.
-Much of the human-smartcar tension, they say, may be traced back to an accident that occurred in March 2018, when an autonomous Uber vehicle struck a pedestrian, killing them.
+According to the NYT, 21 attacks have been reported since Waymo began testing their vehicles in 2017.
+Much of the human vs. smartcar tension, they say, may be traced back to an accident that occurred in March 2018, when an autonomous Uber vehicle struck a pedestrian.
 Many are worried, as well, about the impact of driverless vehicles on human employment.

 This may be a sign of things to come, as robots and automation become a larger part of our lives.